johnnyboysydney/WorkOut_Tracker/README.md

 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.

+## Development

+Since I was givent the frontend, I worked on 5 files; The server.js, models/index.js, models/workout.js, routes/apiRoutes.js & routes/htmlRoutes.js.
+Once I created the server.js and tested I was able to connect to the server on port 9000, I proceeded working on the routes.
+As soon I was able to reach these pages on the localhost, I continued working on the models files to allow the DB to be created and to be ready to store data.
+As soon the local environment was working and there no further errors, I pushed to heroku and ensured, I was able to use it and it was fully functional.

 ## Installation